ciphermenial/ciphermenial.github.io/_posts/2020-06-10-configure-haproxy-for-adfs-cluster.md

 ---
 title: Configure HAProxy for Microsoft ADFS Cluster
-categories: [Guides,HAProxy]
+categories: [Archived,HAProxy]
 tags: [guides,ubuntu,haproxy,linux,adfs,keepalived,vrrp,microsoft]
 image:
   path: /assets/img/title/configure-haproxy-for-adfs-cluster.svg
 ---

 > Microsoft is recommending to move away from AD FS.
 Microsoft highly recommends migrating to Microsoft Entra ID.
-For more information, see [Resources for decommissioning AD FS](https://learn.microsoft.com/en-us/windows-server/identity/ad-fs/ad-fs-decommission)
+For more information, see [Resources for decommissioning AD FS](https://learn.microsoft.com/en-us/windows-server/identity/ad-fs/ad-fs-decommission).
+This guide is archived.
-{: .prompt-info }
+{: .prompt-warning }

 We had some aging hardware load balancers/reverse proxies that were no longer necessary for our setup.
 This lead to me working out how to replace them with some Ubuntu VMs.
 In this guide I will include configuration of 2 HAProxy servers using keepalived for failover.